gegecom83/archlinux-config/xfce.md

 - For NVIDIA computers:

-_**Warning**: Please ensure your graphics card is supported by modern NVIDIA driver before installing._
-_For a list of supported GPUs click here: https://www.nvidia.com/Download/driverResults.aspx/149138/en-us_

-Proprietary driver and support for Vulkan are required for proper functionality of games.

-To install it, execute the following command:

 ```bash
 sudo pacman -S --needed xorg-server nvidia-dkms nvidia-utils lib32-nvidia-utils nvidia-settings vulkan-icd-loader lib32-vulkan-icd-loader
 ```

 - For AMD computers:

-To install support for Vulkan API  (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)) and 32-bit games, execute following command:

 ```bash
 sudo pacman -S --needed xorg-server mesa lib32-mesa vulkan-radeon lib32-vulkan-radeon vulkan-icd-loader lib32-vulkan-icd-loader